Search the Health Library

 Prior to July 1, the EM1s have a two-week introduction to the department, clinical and administrative leaders.
 During this time, they will also integrate into the Johns Hopkins family and the city of Baltimore via social gatherings.
-After July 1, the EM1s have a four-week-long orientation prior to the start of their full time clinical obligations.
-It is structured to help residents become familiar with basic concepts of EM practice.
-In addition to supervised shifts in the Emergency Department during the second half of orientation, EM1s have a focused conference series, which addresses basic medical topics, such as chest pain, toxidromes, airway management and sepsis, basic procedural skills, such as splinting, suturing, LPs and central lines; a four-hour cadaver lab for advanced procedures; introduction to ultrasound; and miscellaneous topics, such as charting, billing and coding, professionalism and communication skills.
+After July 1, the EM1s have a four-week-long orientation prior to the start of their full-time clinical obligations.
+The orientation is structured to help residents become familiar with the basic concepts of emergency medicine practice.
+In addition to supervised shifts in the Emergency Department during the second half of orientation, EM1s have a focused conference series that addresses basic medical topics, such as chest pain; approach to toxidromes; airway management; sepsis; basic procedural skills assessed via checklist observation, such as splinting, suturing, LPs and central lines; a four-hour cadaver lab for advanced procedures; introduction to ultrasound; and miscellaneous topics, such as charting, billing and coding, and professionalism and communication skills.

 Mortality and Morbidity Conference

-EM 2 and EM 3 residents are required to prepare lectures covering core content topics in emergency medicine.
-EM 2 residents present a 30-minute talk and EM 3 residents present a 60-minute talk.
-All residents are provided with one-on-one faculty assistance for content, slide preparation and lecture skill.
-EM 4 residents are required to participate in the same fashion as a faculty member and run small group discussions on our highly interactive teaching days.
+EM2 and EM3 residents are required to prepare lectures covering core content topics in emergency medicine.
+EM2 residents present a 30-minute talk, and EM3 residents present a 60-minute talk.
+All residents are provided with one-on-one assistance from the program director for content and slide preparation.
+EM4 residents are required to participate in the same fashion as a faculty member and run small group discussions on our highly interactive teaching days.

 The ultrasound curriculum is composed of both small-group teaching sessions incorporated into our highly interactive teaching days and dedicated skill sessions in conference.
 A total of 10 hours of dedicated content occurs per year, as well as clinical correlation sessions in our small-group teaching.
-This curriculum is designed to supplement the ultrasound experience residents obtain during their ultrasound rotations in their 1st and 2nd years as well as while they are working in the emergency department.
+This curriculum is designed to supplement the ultrasound experience residents obtain during their ultrasound rotations in their first and second years, and while they are working in the Emergency Department.

 Reviews are held annually for both oral and written examination.
-All residents are able to participate in simulated oral boards cases with faculty during conference time.
+All residents are able to participate in simulated oral boards cases with faculty members during conference time twice a year.
 Additionally, graduating residents are invited to a supplemental session to enhance their experience.
-Additionally, a full-day interactive session of high-yield content is held shortly prior the annual In-Service Exam.
-Residents are also invited to attend voluntary review sessions, which are held outside of conference time.
+Additionally, a full-day interactive session of high-yield content is held shortly prior the annual in-service exam.
+Residents obtain electronic review materials via the education committee and the program director.

-Grand Rounds lectures occur every 6 weeks.
-Experts in the field of Emergency Medicine are invited to discuss their areas of interest for a one-hour time slot.
+Grand Rounds lectures occur between six to eight times per year.
+Experts in the field of emergency medicine are invited to discuss their areas of interest for a one-hour time slot.

-This conference, held ten times a year, is devoted to the discussion of patients with interesting and/or difficult management problems that may involve deceptive presentations.
+This conference, held 10 to 12 times a year, is devoted to the discussion of patients with interesting and/or difficult management problems that may involve deceptive presentations.
 Cases are presented by EM3 residents in a co-run session with our chairman, Dr. Kelen.
 These sessions heavily rely on audience participation and on faculty and senior resident panel involvement.

 The Johns Hopkins Department of Emergency Medicine Residency Program